16 Problem Solving & Modeling

 “When you can measure what you are speaking about and express it in numbers, you know something about it; but when you cannot measure it when you cannot express it in numbers, your knowledge is of a meager and unsatisfactory kind: it may be the beginning of knowledge, but you have scarcely, in your thoughts, advanced to the stage of science, whatever the matter may be.”
 Source: Sir William Thompson (Lord Kevin), Popular Lectures and Addresses, Vol. 1 (1889) “Electrical Units of Measurement,” from a presentation delivered on May 3, 1883.

-Remember that aerodynamics is the underpinning of flight, so some form of aerodynamic analysis, as shown in the figure below, comes into almost all types of problem-solving with aircraft and even with spacecraft, i.e., launch and re-entry vehicles.
+Remember that aerodynamics is the underpinning of flight, so some form of aerodynamic analysis, such as shown in the figure below, comes into almost all types of problem-solving with aircraft and even with spacecraft, i.e., launch and re-entry vehicles.
 Therefore, it is essential that the selected aerodynamic models be sufficiently comprehensive and detailed to predict what is needed and for the right reason.
 Ultimately, they will provide a more substantial basis for decision-making, resource allocation, risk management, and adaptability.
 By considering a wide range of factors and understanding the underlying reasons, it becomes possible to navigate options and reduce uncertainties to make informed choices.

 How comprehensive and detailed any mathematical model needs to be will depend on the specific type and complexity of the physical problem, which also affects the time and effort (i.e., cost) to solve the problem.
 If the model is intended for precise predictions, design optimization, or critical engineering applications, a higher level of detail and accuracy is typically required, and the penalty is time for a solution.
-In the workplace, time equates to money, i.e., a value-based decision process is needed, so it is essential to strike a balance between the technical level of detail in the model and the resulting computational cost.
+In the workplace, time equates to money, i.e., a value-based decision process is needed, so it is essential to balance the technical level of detail in the model and the resulting computational cost.

 It is soon concluded that problem-solving in engineering, especially concerning flight vehicles, can be very challenging, time-consuming, and quite costly because the forms of the governing equations for different disciplines will inevitably be different.
 This issue means different solution methods, including the various specific techniques, numerical methods, etc., may be required in each case, e.g., numerically solving together or coupling the governing equations that are applicable and traditionally used in the different engineering fields.